terryaney/Documentation.Camelot/CalcEngines.md

 {today} | This token is always replaced with the date value of today in the format of yyyy-mm-dd.
 {Profile.field} | Select any field from the `Profile` data.
 For example, to select a field called `sharkfinDbAge`, use a token of `{Profile.sharkfinDbAge}`.
 {table.index.field} | Select a field from a specific history row.
 For example, `{dbCalculationID.PROJECT.calcID}` would select the `calcID` field from the `dbCalculationID` table where the index is `PROJECT`.
 {QS.param} | Select any value that will be provided via a querystring parameter.
 Useful when the KatApp/javascript or [command processing calculation](#Command-Processing) is going to know the value and it is not stored in the xDS Profile.
-For example, an apiDataSource `dbCalculationsDetailsDynamic` with an endpoint of `/businessapi-service-db/db/calc/v1/{legalIdentifier}/{QS.calcID}/calc-details-dynamic` would expect to be invoked via `dbCalculationsDetailsDynamic?calcID=11111` using [CacheRefreshKeys](refreshing-api-data-on-demand--cacherefreshkeys) or during [command processing calculations](#Command-Processing).
+For example, an apiDataSource `dbCalculationsDetailsDynamic` with an endpoint of `/businessapi-service-db/db/calc/v1/{legalIdentifier}/{QS.calcID}/calc-details-dynamic` would expect to be invoked via `dbCalculationsDetailsDynamic?calcID=11111` using [cacheRefreshKeys](#refreshing-api-data-on-demand--cacherefreshkeys) or during [command processing calculations](#Command-Processing).
 Note that, when this feature is used, the API result will always be treated as a [temporary query](#Temp-Query-Processing) if the `{QS.param}` is specified as a 'query string'.
 It will be a 'normal' query if the `{QS.param}` is part of the endpoint 'route'.
 {{resultCommandId.jsonSelector}} | Select a field from a previous command result which was run within the current 'command processing' context.
 This feature is usually used in conjunction with the `{QS.param}` feature.
 See [Accessing Previous Command Result Values](#Accessing-Previous-Command-Result-Values) for more information.

 ##### apiDataSourceMappings Layout